JacksonSan009/Numeros-primos/README.md

 # Prime numbers finder

-Aplication who find the numbers who are prime numbers.
+Application that finds prime numbers.

 ### How it works

-you enter the start and the end range, and the application would show you a list of the prime numbers find.
+you enter the start and end range, and the app will show you a list of the prime numbers it finds.

 ### Technologies
 * Java 1.8